-EDUC 241 Children's Literature
+EDUC 241 Children's Literature 3 cr.

-Children's Literature 3 cr.
 Children's literature is a course which surveys a broad range of literature for children pre-school through the elementary grades.
 Picture books, poetry, folk tales, fantasy, realistic fiction and non-fiction will be read, discussed and evaluated.
 Students will explore the production and marketing of juvenile books; they will compare current trends in illustration and will practice the evaluation of children's books as literature.
 Story-telling techniques, reading aloud and the use of trade books in whole language instruction will be emphasized throughout the course.